Faculty of Social Work

 Courses are regularly scheduled at the Saskatoon campus, making educational resources and studies accessible to an increased proportion of the province's population.
 In addition, it provides a means for the Faculty to remain alert to current concerns, needs, and services in the human services field.
 Please note that the Saskatoon Campus offers only SW courses.
 Students have access to courses required for the general university studies section of their BSW through the University of Saskatchewan, through the University of Regina on-line and televised courses, as well as through on-line courses offered by other universities.

-For information on the Master of Aboriginal Social Work (MASW) and the Master of Social Work (MSW) consult the Faculty of Graduate Studies Academic Calendar.
+For information on the Master of Indigenous Social Work (MISW) and the Master of Social Work (MSW) consult the Faculty of Graduate Studies Academic Calendar.